dkublik/jekyll-now/_posts/2018-08-26-springboot - metrics with micrometer and aws cloudwatch.md

 &nbsp;

-* http.server.requests.count - how many request where made in one minute
+* http.server.requests.count - how many requests where made in one minute

 ![Number of requests in one minute]({{ site.baseurl }}/images/2018-08-26-springboot-metrics2/metric-count.png "Number of requests in one minute")